 ‘Don’t tell anyone, Sally,’ I almost cry out.
 ‘But I am afraid.’

 About the author: Sara Keating is a writer and cultural journalist.
 She was DLR Writer in Residence 2020-2021, where she completed work on her first novel, Fall and Recover, about the dancer Lucia Joyce, and, on a rainy day after she completed the final draft, this story.
-Bloomsday, 1935, an excerpt from Fall and Recover, is published this month in Banshee: A Literary Journal.
+Bloomsday, 1935, an excerpt from Fall and Recover, is published in Banshee: A Literary Journal.